codex-storage/nim-codex/docs/Marketplace.md

   --marketplace-address=${MARKETPLACE_ADDRESS}
 ```

-## 4. Buying and Selling Storage on the Marketplace
+## 4. Buy and Sell Storage on the Marketplace

 Any storage negotiation has two sides: a buyer and a seller.
 Before we can actually request storage, therefore, we must first put some of it for sale.